 There are several different ways to transfer text and imagery onto a board:

 2. Carbon copy

 3. Reusable stencils

 My preferred method for efficiency is single-use adhesive stencils.

 There are multiple materials you can use for your adhesive stencil.
 Some people use contact paper, others use vinyl, and some use stencil material.
 I use stencil material because it is transparent.
 This makes it easier to line up the stencil on the board.

-Line up your stencil on the board and burnish it on using a squeegee or credit card.
+Line up your stencil on the board and burnish it using a squeegee or credit card.
 Remove the top layer of tape.
-Now you have a stencil on your board with cut out areas – this is where you will apply your paint.
+Now you have a stencil on your board with cut-out areas – this is where you will apply your paint.